AlexandreSajus/Quadcopter-AI/README.md

 Make sure you have Python installed on your computer.
 Then, in a terminal, run the following commands:

-**1. Install the package with pip in your terminal:**
+### **1. Install the package with pip in your terminal:**

 ```bash
 pip install git+https://github.com/AlexandreSajus/2D-Quadcopter-AI.git
 ```

-**2. Run the game:**
+### **2. Run the game:**

-If you want to run the balloon game:
+**If you want to run the balloon game:**

 ```bash
 python -m quadai balloon
 ```

+- Control your drone using the arrow keys
+- The drone is very sensitive so tap the keys slowly
+- Reach as many balloons as you can within the time limit

-If you want to run the snowglobe game:
+**If you want to run the snowglobe game:**

 ```bash
 python -m quadai snowglobe
 ```

+- Control the drone using your mouse
+- The drone's airflow will move the snow around